lzhangup/pg-resources/index.md

 In the following, I will try to answer some commonly asked questions about your post-grad studies.

 # What are the next steps?
-In a nut shell, you will need to:
+In a nutshell, you will need to:

 **Step 1**.
 Choose a research field (can be a bit broad at this stage).

 **Step 2**.
-Consult and critically evaluate literature on the chosen topic with the purposes of farmiliaring yourself with the state-of-the-art and identifing research gap(s).
+Consult and critically evaluate the literature on the chosen topic to familiarise yourself with the state-of-the-art and identify research gap(s).
 You are required to report your progress regularly.

 **Step 3**.
 Choose a research topic based on research gaps identified.
 This now must be very ***specific***.

 **Step 4**.
 Consult more literature relevant to the specific topic you have chosen.

 **Step 5**.
 Write up a research proposal detailing your literature review, research gap identified, proposed research question/topic, research methodology, and work plan.
-Here the research topic must be clearly defined in a 'question' with one or more 'hypothesis'. ***At this stage, you may opt to write up a review article.***
+Here the research topic must be clearly defined in a 'question' with one or more 'hypotheses'. ***At this stage, you may opt to write up a review article.***

 **Step 6**.
 Follow the work plan developed in your proposal to conduct actual research work.
-This may including but not limited to system modelling, data gathering, experiment design, algorithm selection/design, experiments, simulations, results analysis and interpretation.
-Note that you will need to go through a number the above steps iteratively in most cases.
+This may include but is not limited to system modelling, data gathering, experiment design, algorithm selection/design, experiments, simulations, results analysis and interpretation.
+Note that you will need to go through a number of the above steps iteratively in most cases.

 **Step 7**.
 Write up a research article detailing your findings and submit it for possible publication.

 **Step 8**.
-Expand the research article you've written into a full length dissertation/thesis.
+Expand the research article you've written into a full-length dissertation/thesis.

 **Step 9**.
-Pack all references, data, software etc. related to your research in a well organised folder structure and submit this with a documentation on how to use the resources therein to your supervisor.
+Pack all references, data, software etc. related to your research in a well-organised folder structure and submit this with documentation on how to use the resources therein to your supervisor.

 **Step 10**.
-Submit your thesis/disseration for external examination and oral defense.
+Submit your thesis/dissertation for external examination and oral defence.

 If managed to complete the above ten steps, well done and congratulations!
 Your degree will now be awarded.